07 September 2020

 Carey Olsen hires new dispute resolution and litigation partner to lead its BVI practice

-Carey Olsen has appointed Alex Hall Taylor QC as partner and head of its British Virgin Islands (BVI) dispute resolution and litigation practice.
+Carey Olsen has appointed Alex Hall Taylor KC as partner and head of its British Virgin Islands (BVI) dispute resolution and litigation practice.

 He takes over from Ben Mays who, after more than five years making an invaluable contribution to the firm in the role and leading Carey Olsen's on-the-ground recovery in the BVI following Hurricane Irma, has decided to retire from the legal profession to pursue new opportunities.